 Usage

 Migration Command for Hydrolix Tables

 This command provides a way to migrate Hydrolix tables and its data to a target cluster or even within the same cluster.
-You only need to pass the source and target table names in the format project_name.table_name.
-The migration process will handle creating the project, table, and transforms at the target location.
-It will then copy the partitions from the source bucket to the target bucket and finally load the catalog so that Hydrolix can associate the created table with the migrated partitions.
+You only need to specify the source and target table names in the format project_name.table_name and the RClone service information.
+The migration process will handle creating the project, functions, dictionaries, table, and transforms at the target location.
+It will then copy the partitions from the source bucket to the target bucket and finally upload the catalog so that Hydrolix can associate the created table with the migrated partitions.

+Usage